sjvrijn/multi-level-co-surrogates/README.md

 It is advised to adjust the scripts to only generate the exact data needed, or to first download the data files available on [Zenodo] (see Related Work).

-Alternatively you can run the scripts individually based on your needs.
+Alternatively you can run the scripts individually based on your needs, for example:

 ```bash
 cd scripts/experiments